 In all courses, a letter grade will be assigned based on the individual instructor's assessment and evaluation of the student's work.
-Some courses, for example, Directed Study: Research, and internship are graded in terms of pass (P) or fail (F).
+Some courses, for example, Major Paper, Directed Study: Research, and internship are graded in terms of pass (P) or fail (F).

-Before the first class session, dropped courses will be deleted from the student's record.
-A grade of W is assigned when a student withdraws from a course after the "last day to drop courses," indicated in the section on withdrawal from classes and before the 11th scheduled class.
-A grade of W will appear on the student's official transcript.
-Students failing to officially withdraw before the 11th scheduled class will be subject to grading as described in the course syllabus.
+A grade of "W" is assigned when a student withdraws from a course after the "last day to withdraw from courses with a refund" as indicated on the College's academic calendar.
+A grade of "W" will appear on the student's official transcript.
+Students failing to officially withdraw before the "last day to withdraw from classes" will be subject to grading as described in the course syllabus.
 Students should consult the College's academic calendar for specific dates associated with these deadlines.

-An IP (in progress) grade indicates that clinical activities are ongoing.
-It is used for clinical practicum and supervision.
-The grade of PR (Progress) may be used for any courses or practicum where remediation of Profession Wide Competency elements are required (refer to the remediation section below for additional details about remediation process in courses and practicum) and/or Major Paper, Dissertation and continuing Dissertation in which a student continues to demonstrate progress toward the completion of said requirement.
+An "IP" (in progress) grade indicates that clinical activities are ongoing, such as the first two semesters of internship.
+The grade of "PR" (Progress) may be used for clinical practicum, supervision, any courses or practicum where remediation of Profession Wide Competency (PWC) elements are required (refer to the remediation section below for additional details about remediation process in courses and practicum) and/or Major Paper in which a student continues to demonstrate progress toward the completion of said requirement.

-An "I" (incomplete) indicates that the student has not completed some of the course requirements during the scheduled time and the instructor has given additional time to do so.
-An I grade is not routinely assigned in courses.
-An I grade is not assigned by faculty members when students fail to complete the majority of course requirements.
+A grade of n "I" (incomplete) indicates that the student has not completed some of the course requirements during the scheduled time and the instructor has given additional time to do so.
+An "I" grade is not routinely assigned in courses.
+An "I" grade is not assigned by faculty members when students fail to complete the majority (at minimum 50%) of course requirements.
 Students cannot be assigned an "I" to finish extra credit work.
 A student must request an "incomplete" from the instructor.
-If the instructor approves an incomplete, a contract form is signed by the instructor and student and submitted to the Office of
+If the instructor approves an incomplete, a contract form is signed by the instructor and student and submitted to the Office of Academic Affairs.

-Academic Affairs.
 The contract must specify the following: